Body Slam (film): Plot

-While making arrangements for the fundraiser, Smilac mistakes pro wrestler "Quick" Rick Roberts (Roddy Piper) for a musician and hires him.
-Having zero luck as a music manager, Smilac decides to stick with his hunch about Roberts and become a pro wrestling manager, booking matches for Roberts and his teammate Tonga Tom (Sam Fatu).
-The team is a success but politics come into play when Smilac clashes with Rick's former manager, the villainous Captain Lou Murano (Lou Albano).
-A day after a disastrous fundraiser featuring Smilac's rock band, Murano and his tag team champions The Cannibals (Sione Vailahi and Tom Cassett) injure Harry and his wrestlers in a nationally televised bout, before blacklisting them from every major arena in the country.
+While making arrangements for the fundraiser, Smilac mistakes pro wrestler "Quick" Rick Roberts for a musician and hires him.
+Having zero luck as a music manager, Smilac decides to stick with his hunch about Roberts and become a pro wrestling manager, booking matches for Roberts and his teammate Tonga Tom.
+The team is a success but politics come into play when Smilac clashes with Rick's former manager, the villainous Captain Lou Murano.
+A day after a disastrous fundraiser featuring Kick, Murano and his tag team champions The Cannibals (Axe and Hammer) injure Smilac and his wrestlers in a nationally televised bout, before blacklisting them from every major arena in the country.

-Recovering from their injuries and on the fringes of both the music and wrestling industries, Harry decides to take his wrestlers and his band on a cross country road tour of small arenas.
-Initially he promotes separate wrestling and rock shows, but a scheduling mix-up at a venue causes him to promote a single event featuring both music and wrestling.
+Recovering from their injuries and on the fringes of both the music and wrestling industries, Smilac decides to take his wrestlers and his band on a cross country road tour of small arenas.
+Initially, he promotes separate wrestling and rock shows but a scheduling mix-up at a venue causes him to promote a single event featuring both music and wrestling.
 The show is well received and Smilac schedules an entire tour using the same "Rock n' Wrestling" format.
-Their tour is a huge success, which angers Captain Lou Murano.
-On a televised appearance, Harry challenges Captain Lou's Cannibals to a match for the World Tag Team Championships on behalf of his wrestlers Rick Roberts and Tonga Tom.
+Their tour is a huge success, which angers Captain Lou.
+On a televised appearance, Smilac challenges Captain Lou's Cannibals to a match for the World Tag Team Championships on behalf of his wrestlers Rick and Tonga Tom.
 After a hard fought match, Rick and Tom have beaten the Cannibals to win the title belts and become the new champions.